Gitlab-CI

 only

-allow the use of regular expressions (using Ruby regexp syntax).only
+allow the use of regular expressions (using Ruby regexp syntax).

 allow to specify a repository path to filter jobs for forks.